uigctaw/metadata-social/README.md

 # metadata-social

-Present UK (or at least GB) school data on a map.
+Present UK (or at least GB) school related data on a map.
-School data means various publicly available metrics.

 In the future I would like to combine it with other data types.
 Such as property prices, crime data, commute times...